notiz-dev/notiz/content/blog/deploy-nestjs-with-prisma-to-heroku.md

 > **WARNING**: Do not commit `.env` files into version control

 Right now our database is empty and has no tables.
-Let's use Prisma Migrate to save and apply our migrations for the following schema.

 ```prisma
 datasource db {